 Best when fresh.
 Store leftover nut "cheese" in the refrigerator for up to 10 days.
 Serves 2 as an entrée, 4-6 as an appetizer.

 *You can also use my Spicy Pimento Cheese recipe, Easy Vegan Cheese recipe, or store-bought to save time!
 I like Kite Hill and Treeline brands.

 *More hummus recipes: Golden Goddess Turmeric Hummus, Roasted Jalapeno Hummus, and Garam Masala Hummus.

-*Nutrition information is a rough estimate for 1 of 6 servings of the macadamia nut cheese, radishes, cucumbers, beets, and carrots (it does not include hummus, nuts, or crackers).
+*Nutrition information is a rough estimate calculated with radishes, cucumbers, beets, and carrots (it does not include hummus, nuts, or crackers).